Asteraceae: Sunflower Family – Senecio Tribe: miscellaneous

 Notes:

-There is a single peduncle with a terminal cluster of small white inflorescences which comprise mostly disk flowers although a few ray flowers may be present.
+This plant is immediately recognizable by its large, palmate leaves.
+It produces a single peduncle with a terminal cluster of small white inflorescences.
+It has mostly disk flowers, although a few ray flowers may be present.
 The plant is more or less dioecious, the disk flowers being predominantly staminate (male).
-The peduncle and flowers appear in early spring before the large and immediately recognizable palmate leaves.
+The peduncle and flowers appear in early spring before the leaves.